 Every insurance policy is different, but most HO3 policies state that additional living expense payments are paid only for the shortest time required to repair damage or for you to relocate if relocation is necessary – usually about 12 months.
 Homeowners who rent out space in their homes get just two weeks of rent replacement if there’s a mandatory evacuation as explained above.
 Additionally, policies have a limit to the amount of money available for additional use expenses.

 Your insurance company doesn’t simply write you a check for your additional expenses.
 In fact, insurers only reimburse you for the money you spend above and beyond your normal living expenses.
-This means you need to document all of your costs by providing rental agreements, gas receipts, restaurant receipts, and any other bill you incur while you’re unable to live in your home.
+This means you need to document all of your costs by providing rental agreements, gas receipts, restaurant receipts, and any other bills you incur while you’re unable to live in your home.
 Your claims representative may provide a worksheet to categorize and track your expenses.

 Keep in mind that the additional living expenses won’t cover all costs while you are displaced – only additional costs.
 It won’t pay for your mortgage, your regular grocery bill, or your kids’ tennis lessons.
 Those are your normal budgeted expenses and are still your responsibility while displaced.

 Plus, your insurance company may deduct money you save while you’re not in your home.
 For example, say your utility bills are lower at your temporary residence than what you normally pay.
-Your insurer may subtract those savings from your additional expenses payment.
+Your insurer may subtract those savings from the payment of your additional expenses.

 Most importantly, remember that additional expenses generally only kick in for covered disasters that make your home unlivable.
 If you’re unsure about what triggers your coverage, be sure to, talk to your insurance provider.